 5.34 If the Secretary of State's decision on a TWA order application which has been subject to an inquiry is quashed by a court, rule 22 of the Inquiries Procedure Rules sets out the procedure that would need to be followed.
 The Secretary of State would send to the persons entitled to appear at the inquiry and who appeared at it a statement of the matters on which further representations are invited, and afford them the opportunity (within 3 weeks) of making written representations on those matters or asking for the inquiry to be re-opened.
-The Secretary of State would then consider whether to re-open the inquiry.
-At least 4 weeks' notice of a re-opened inquiry would need to be given, otherwise the usual publicity requirements for an inquiry set out in rule 13 would apply.
+The Secretary of State would need to be given, otherwise the usual publicity requirements for an inquiry set out in rule 13 would apply.
 If a decision is quashed where an inquiry has not been held, the Secretary of State would decide upon an appropriate procedure to follow.